caltechlibrary/dataset/docs/dataset.md

-    frame-grid     retrieve a frame's object list as a 2D JSON array frame-types    define explicitly the column type names associated with a frame frames         list the available frames in a collection grid           Creates a data grid from a list keys of dot paths haskey         Returns true if key is in collection, false otherwise import-csv     Import a CSV file's rows as JSON records into a collection init           Initialize a dataset collection
+    frame-grid     retrieve a frame's object list as a 2D JSON array frame-types    define explicitly the column type names associated with a frame frames         list the available frames in a collection haskey         Returns true if key is in collection, false otherwise import-csv     Import a CSV file's rows as JSON records into a collection init           Initialize a dataset collection